Skip to main content

 Delays in Schedules

-When adding a delay either via Upstash-Delay or Upstash-Not-Before, the delay will affect the messages that will be created by the schedule and not the schedule itself.
+Adding a delay in schedules is only possible via via Upstash-Delay.
+The delay will affect the messages that will be created by the schedule and not the schedule itself.

 For example when you create a new schedule with a delay of 30s, the messages will be created when the schedule triggers but only delivered after 30 seconds.